-A VLAN is a broadcast domain that is created by switches.
-Typically, it is the router that connects between the switches that broadcast to the VLAN domain.
+A VLAN is a broadcast domain created by switches.
+Typically, it's the router that connects between the switches that broadcast to the VLAN domain.

-The VLAN represents a group of hosts with a common set of requirements, independent of a physical location.
+The VLAN represents a group of hosts with a common set of requirements, independent of physical location.
 VLANs have the same attributes as a physical LAN, but allow you to group end stations even if they are not located physically on the same LAN segment.